fd4vvg-git/Proc_Hax/README.md

 Proc_Hax is distributed under the MIT License and is provided “as is,” without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.
 In no event shall the developer be liable for any claim, damages, or other liability arising from, out of, or in connection with Proc_Hax or its use.

-description:

-PROC_HAX
+Description:

-PROC_HAX is a Python-based memory scanner and editor for Windows processes.
+Proc_Hax is a Python-based memory scanner and editor for Windows processes.
 It allows users to hook to running processes, scan memory for specific values, and edit them in real-time.
 The tool is designed for debugging, memory exploration, and experimenting with live application data.
 I managed to make this as efficient as possible without re-writing in c++ ;).
 (I will find a way to use python for everything.)

 Features